Gogo1951/Open-Sesame/README.md

 Automatic Open runs on less than 35kb of memory; it's very lightweight and won't impact performance.

 🚫 **Due to API changes in Wrath, "UseContainerItem" no longer works on clams.
-Likely has something to do with the "[Clam Weaving](https://www.youtube.com/watch?v=h3YO7jeoOWs)" hack.**
+This likely has something to do with the "[Clam Weaving](https://www.youtube.com/watch?v=h3YO7jeoOWs)" hack.**

 ### Similar Add-ons & Weak Auras

 👏 **I didn't create this add-on, I just updated it for TBC and Wrath.**

-Looking around CurseForge, it looks like bulk of the original code came from kAutoOpen.
+Looking around CurseForge, it looks like the bulk of the original code came from kAutoOpen.

 - [Auto Open Items](https://www.curseforge.com/wow/addons/auto-open-items)
 - [AutoClam](https://www.curseforge.com/wow/addons/autoclam)